 This deliciously crispy Spinach and Feta Borek is one of the most popular boreks in Turkey.
-They are made of spinach and feta cheese filling wrapped in thin yufka sheets.
-There are many different ways to shape these cheesy boreks and this one is perfect if you just starting to work with yufka sheets.
+They are made of a delicious and lightly spiced spinach and feta cheese filling wrapped in thin yufka sheets.
+There are many different ways to shape these savoury Turkish pastries and this one is perfect if you just starting to work with yufka sheets.

 You can find borek in every bakery or pastry shop in Turkey, but here in the UK, it is not quite possible.
 The good news is that it is very easy to make them!
 You can buy yufka sheets from a Turkish or Middle Eastern shop and make your own delicious homemade versions.